AdobeDocs/campaign-web.en/help/v8/audience/about-recipients.md

 ## Targeting dimensions {#targeting-dimensions}

-The targeting dimension is the type of data that an operation is handling.
+The targeting dimension, aka. target mapping, is the type of data that an operation is handling.
 It lets you define the targeted population: recipients, contract beneficiaries, operators, subscribers, etc.

 The targeting dimension of a workflow is defined by the first **[!UICONTROL Build audience]** activity and is used across all further activities until the end of the workflow.
 For example, if you perform a query on the recipients from the database, the outbound transition will contain data of type recipient and it will be transmitted to the next activity.